gregwht/WoodWind/README.md

 Double-clicking on the .nki file will open the instrument in Kontakt.

-To add Wood Wind to your Kontakt library, follow these instructions taken from Native Instruments' support website: https://support.native-instruments.com/hc/en-us/articles/6677339715741-How-to-Add-Non-Player-Libraries-to-Kontakt-7-s-Browser
+To add Wood Wind to your Kontakt library, [follow these instructions taken from Native Instruments' support website](https://support.native-instruments.com/hc/en-us/articles/6677339715741-How-to-Add-Non-Player-Libraries-to-Kontakt-7-s-Browser).

 > 1. Open KONTAKT 7.
 > 2. Make sure that you have selected the new Library Browser.
 You can toggle the view with the Library Browser button in KONTAKT's header.